foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/011-detector-fields.md

 - Knowledge of future model plans is being restricted here, so only a few examples are given with already released model functionalities.

 ## Decisions
-- We will add a new high-level field of `metadata` to account for additional model information from detectors.
+- We will add a new high-level field of `metadata` to account for additional information from detector models.
 This field will provide a dictionary with string keys and arbitrary values, so that values are not constrained to particular types like strings or floats.
 This will enable flexibility and is how APIs like [Llama Stack](https://github.com/meta-llama/llama-stack) provides additional information, whether on datasets or models.

 Example
 ```json